James Paxton (baseball): University of Kentucky

 After graduating from high school in 2006, Paxton attended the University of Kentucky, where he played college baseball for the Kentucky Wildcats baseball team in the Southeastern Conference (SEC).
 As a freshman, he led the Wildcats in appearances with 25 and had a 2–0 record in relief with one save.

 In 2008 as a sophomore, Paxton worked his way into the starting rotation midway through the season and earned 11 starts while making 17 appearances.
 He finished the year 4–2 with a 2.92 ERA.
-That same year Paxton pitched a complete-game shutout over Ole Miss to win the SEC Tournament earning him SEC Pitcher of the Week.
-Due to injury, he did not participate in the NCAA Tournament.
+That same year he pitched a complete-game shutout over Ole Miss to clinch a spot in the SEC Tournament and earn SEC Pitcher of the Week honors.
+However, he did not participate in the NCAA Tournament due to injury.
 That summer Paxton was invited to play collegiate summer baseball in the Alaska Baseball League where he pitched in four games with three starts, finishing with a 1–0 record and a 2.25 ERA in 16 innings.
 He struck out 12 batters and allowed opponents to hit just .179 against him.

 Paxton started 13 games in 2009, finishing 5–3 with 115 strikeouts (5th best in school history) in 78 1/3 innings.
 He drew the attention of Major League Baseball scouts as he was considered a possible first-round draft pick.
-Paxton was drafted by the Toronto Blue Jays in the first round (37th overall) of the 2009 Major League Baseball Draft.
-However, he did not sign with the Blue Jays opting to return to Kentucky for his senior season; the NCAA subsequently ruled him ineligible, stemming from his contract with agent Scott Boras.

 Paxton was named to the SEC Academic Honor Roll every year he was at Kentucky.
 He held a 3.3 GPA heading into his senior year as an accounting major.

+Paxton was drafted by the Toronto Blue Jays in the first round (37th overall) of the 2009 Major League Baseball Draft.
+However, negotiations with the Blue Jays broke down over a dispute about his signing bonus, and he did not sign by the deadline.
+Although Paxton had intended to return to Kentucky for his senior season, Blue Jays' president Paul Beeston had told the press that he had been negotiating with agent Scott Boras instead of Paxton's family, which violated the NCAA rules.
+Paxton was subsequently ruled ineligible after an investigation.
+He sued the NCAA in an attempt to be reinstated, but lost the lawsuit in January 2010, and withdrew from school, one semester shy of graduation.

 Professional career

 Grand Prairie AirHogs

 After being ruled ineligible to return to Kentucky, Paxton signed with the Grand Prairie AirHogs in the independent American Association in 2010.
-There, he went 1–2 with a 4.08 ERA and striking out 18 batters in 17 2/3 innings.
+There, he went 1–2 with a 4.08 ERA and 18 strikeouts in 17 2/3 innings.